nsommer/SensorThingsClient/README.md

 ## Background

-This library emerged from a practical work for a lecture at [KIT](http://www.kit.edu) in in collaboration with the [Fraunhofer IOSB](http://iosb.fraunhofer.de).
-A [server implementation](https://github.com/FraunhoferIOSB/SensorThingsServer) of the SensorThingsAPI, developed by the Fraunhofer IOSB, is available on GitHub, too.
+This library emerged from a practical work for a lecture at [KIT](http://www.kit.edu) in collaboration with the [Fraunhofer IOSB](http://iosb.fraunhofer.de).
+A [server implementation](https://github.com/FraunhoferIOSB/SensorThingsServer) of the SensorThingsAPI, developed by the Fraunhofer IOSB, is available on GitHub as well.

 ## Contributing